“Always fond of the marvelous”

 She also wrote on the topics of women’s suffrage (for, I guess?) and on issuing more licenses for saloons (against, I think?).
 She did not like the site chosen for the Hanford Carnegie library and might be gratified to know it was shuttered in 2020 due to lack of funds.
 Like her novel, the letters are superficially erudite but hard to follow, as if a normal paragraph was shaken very hard and not all its words landed in exactly the right order.

 But she also wrote ordinary pieces for the local Hanford papers.
-In 1901 she returned to her native western New York, presumably to visit family, but contrived to visit the 1901 Pan-American Exposition in Buffalo along the way.
+In 1901 she returned to her native western New York, presumably to see family, but contrived to visit the 1901 Pan-American Exposition in Buffalo along the way.
 Her report is laden with typos so this would appear to be pretty much raw, unedited Anna:

 I have viewed again their corn shocks and piles of yellow pumpkins, their apple orchards with piles and piles of rich red apples, their autumn tinted woods, strewn with leaves of variegated hues, their pretty farm houses and well-fenced farms—every spot cultivated.